 I have been writing code professionally for 11 years — the past 4 years working on Over as a backend engineer.
 Last year we were acquired by GoDaddy and I have since been promoted to Principal Software Engineer.
-Previously, I co-founded Next and functioned as the Lead Developer & CTO for 6 years.
+Previously, I co-founded Next with Shawn and functioned as the Lead Developer & CTO for 6 years.

 I gave a talk at the London Gophers meetup about building image filters like those found in Instagram.
 This talk covers what I learnt while building a reference implementation of a simple rendering engine using pure Go, with no dependencies.
 I cover various kinds of lookup tables, storage formats and although useful… why it’s probably a bad idea doing this in Go.
 There is source code available at github.Read more →